Can You Tan Through Water? Everything You Need To Know

 Protective clothing

-You are able to purchase protective clothing for swimming.
-There is quite a wide range of sun protective clothing available at most swim stores, such as full-sleeved rash vests and leggings.
-These do great to protect skin from the sun but make sure to check that the clothing has been made from sun-protective material.
+You can purchase protective clothing for swimming.
+A wide range of sun-protective clothing is available at most swim stores, including full-sleeved rash vests and leggings.

 Wide-brimmed hat

 A wide-brimmed hat will offer much-needed shade and protection to your shoulders and face.
 Once again, be sure to check that the hat has been made from protective materials and does not have any holes or gaps.
-A wide-brimmed hat is much better than a peaked hat, as it offers protection all around.

 Keep hydrated

-Hydration is so important when out in the sun and in the water.
-The sun is great at dehydrating your skin and body, so remember to keep a steady intake of fluids when outdoors.
-Keeping hydrated will also help you recover from a sunburn much quicker.
+Hydration is crucial when spending time in the sun and in the water.
+The sun is great at dehydrating your skin and body, so remember to stay hydrated by maintaining a steady intake of fluids when outdoors.

 Moisturize

-Be sure to moisturize your skin after spending time out in the pool and sun.
-Your skin, exposed to UV rays, will be in need of moisture, and a daily nourishing lotion should give it the extra care it needs to recover from sun exposure and to minimize the damage done from sunburn.
+Your skin, exposed to UV rays, will be in need of moisture, and a daily nourishing lotion should provide it with the extra care it needs to recover from sun exposure and minimize the damage caused by sunburn.

 Related Questions